 cancer progression are unclear and warrant further examination.

-in receiving chemotherapy should therefore be
+pathway in cancer patients receiving chemotherapy should therefore be

-examined further in future studies, and the
+examined further in future studies, and the association

 We thank all of